 3) Social Distancing Practices

-Instead of having to cancel all previously planned events, some gatherings can still take place—at a distance!
+Instead of having to cancel all previously planned events, some gatherings have still taken place—at a distance!
 States like Missouri and Michigan have gotten creative with ways to hold naturalization ceremonies for new citizens.
 In western Missouri, the lobby of the Kansas City courthouse was the location for a ceremony welcoming new Americans, while on the opposite side of the state, family and friends gathered for a ceremony at a drive-in theater (that also recently doubled as the venue for high school graduations).
 Guests stayed in their cars and watched the ceremony on screens, connecting to radio stations for audio.

 In Michigan, new citizens took their oaths at a drive-through naturalization event; after passing checkpoints to verify that each car’s occupants were not experiencing any coronavirus symptoms, they individually drove up to a podium where a judge waited to swear them in.